ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

 Hmm, the last plot did not look that great, did it?
-Here's what we are going to do:
+Here's what you are going to do:

-1. We will give the plot a title.
+1. You will give the plot a title.
-2. We will label the `x` and `y` axes so we know what we are looking at.
+2. You will label the `x` and `y` axes so you know what you are looking at.
-3. We will change the scale of `y` axis, so the plot does not appear stretched from top to bottom.
+3. You will change the scale of `y` axis, so the plot does not appear stretched from top to bottom.
-4. We will change the theme of the plot.
+4. You will change the theme of the plot.
-5. Finally, we will tilt the dates on the `x` axis so they become readable.
+5. Finally, you will tilt the dates on the `x` axis so they become readable.

 `@instructions`
 Alright!
 Let's test your intuition: